Selenium tetraazide

 Selenium tetraazide is an inorganic chemical compound with the formula Se(N3)4.
 It is a highly sensitive explosive, and has been prepared directly from selenium tetrafluoride and trimethylsilyl azide.

 Properties

 Selenium tetraazide is a yellow solid which precipitates frequently due to its low solubility.
-The compound is very susceptible to combustion even at low temperatures, and was only found to be stable at -50 degrees Celsius.
+The compound is very susceptible to combustion even at low temperatures, and was only found to be stable at −50 °C.